openedx/edx-documentation/en_us/shared/exercises_tools/external_graders.rst

   submitted by the learner.
 The dictionary is structured such that the filename is the key and the location of the file is the value.

-* **xqueue_body**: A dictionary that contains the actual submission as JSON
+* **xqueue_body**: A dictionary that contains the actual submission as JSON.

-  * **student_info**: A dictionary that contains three keys with additional information about the student in relation to this submission
+  * **student_info**: A dictionary that contains the following information about the student in relation to this submission.

-    * **anonymous_student_id**: Anonymized identifier of the student
+    * **anonymous_student_id**: A string that contains an anonymized identifier of the student.

-    * **submission_time**: A string that contains a timestamp with the time of submission (yyyymmddhhmmss)
+    * **submission_time**: A string that contains a timestamp with the time of submission (yyyymmddhhmmss).

-    * **random_seed**: An integer that contains the seed that was used to initialize the randomization script that may be attached to the problem
+    * **random_seed**: An integer that contains the seed that was used to initialize the randomization script that may be attached to the problem.

   * **student_response**: A string that contains the learner's code submission.
-The string comes from either input the learner enters in the edX Learning Management System or a file the learner attaches.
+A learner can submit code by entering a string in the LMS or by attaching a file.

   * **grader_payload**: An optional string that you can specify when you create the problem.
 For more information, see the section